 The Formula One record for a race winner with the lowest starting position goes to John Watson during the 1983 F1 event.
 He started from the 23rd position to win the race.

 Toyota sponsored the Grand Prix of Long Beach from its inception, and had been a title sponsor from 1980 to 2018, which is believed to be the longest continuously-running sports sponsorship in the United States.
 2019 was the first year that Toyota was not be the title sponsor, with Acura taking its place ever since.

 Every Grand Prix of Long Beach from 1978 to 2019 was announced by Bruce Flanders, who was memorialized with his own star on the Long Beach Motorsport Walk of Fame.
 Sadly, Flanders passed away in 2020.

 The first event drew 30,000 fans.
 Today, the event pulls in more than 200,000 fans from all over the world.

 A multitude of drivers have scored their maiden IndyCar win at the GP of Long Beach, including: Michael Andretti, Paul Tracy, Juan Pablo Montoya, Mike Conway and Takuma Sato.

 Michael Andretti scored both his first IndyCar win (1986) and last IndyCar win (2002) at Long Beach.

 In 2005, Katherine Legge won the Atlantic Championship support race at Long Beach, becoming the first female driver to win a feeder series open-wheel race in North America.

 Terms & Conditions

-Limit one pair of tickets per winner.
-No repeat winners.
+Limit one pair of tickets per winner at each location.